SelfWealth review: Cheap, fixed-fee share trading

 SelfWealth are known for their flat-fee brokerage service.
-All Australian share market trades are just $9.50 per trade, regardless of trade size.
+All Australian and US share market trades are just $9.50 per trade, regardless of trade size.
 This means that the type of trader you are, or the size of your account won't change your trading costs.
 There are also no extra commissions.
 When it comes to trading costs, you always know where you stand with SelfWealth.

 Access community insights and benchmarking tools with SelfWealth Premium

 Members of SelfWealth Premium can set up a target portfolio using the strategies of top investors.
 Members can also watch or follow portfolios of other members in the SelfWealth community.
 This is done anonymously with no personal member details shown, but instead monitors the performance of their portfolios.
 Members can watch as many other members as they want.